-10 Rules for Growth Investing - Cabot Wealth Network
+10 Rules for Growth Investing

+Growth stocks often outpace the market, and the best ones can earn triple-digit returns in a short amount of time.
+The caveat to growth investing is that the companies are less mature, have smaller margins, and typically don’t pay a dividend.
+Thus, the stocks can be very volatile, especially around earnings season.
+For many investors, however, the risks of investing in these stocks are worth the potential rewards.

-The following have been carefully selected as the most important set of guidelines an investor can use in carrying out a successful investment program.
-These rules form the foundation of growth investing and also the investment philosophy used in the Cabot Growth Investor our flagship publication, which has been applied and refined at Cabot since 1970.
+The following rules have been carefully selected as the most important set of guidelines an investor can use when investing in growth stocks.
+These rules form the foundation of growth investing and the investment philosophy used in Cabot Growth Investor, our flagship publication, in which they have been applied and refined since 1970.

 1. Invest in Fast-Growing Companies